 |Fees||Look up fees|

-We’ll explore answers to these questions proposed by influential theories of meaning and interpretation developed for the most part in 20th century Europe.
+In this subject we’ll explore the theories of meaning and interpretation which ground these influential and conflicting slogans.
 Our starting point will be Schleiermacher’s suggestion that interpretation is a form of “mental tourism” aimed at the simulation of the author’s original mental states.
 All the approaches we’ll then consider will be increasingly radical departures from this simple idea.
-We’ll first look at German Hermeneutics (Heidegger, Gadamer, Habermas) and its emphasis on the key role of individual consciousness for questions of meaning and interpretation.
-We’ll then examine the French deconstructivist tradition (Saussure, Barthes, Derrida, Butler) and its rejection of the idea that we are the masters of the meaning of our words.
+We’ll first look at German Hermeneutics (Heidegger, Gadamer, Habermas) and its concepts of the hermeneutical circle and a fusion of horizons.
+We’ll examine the French postmodernist tradition (Saussure, Barthes, Derrida, Butler) and the ideas of structuralism, post-structuralism and deconstruction.
 Finally, we’ll take a look at seminal contributions to the understanding of interpretation in the Anglo-American analytic tradition.
-We’ll consider whether radical interpretation – the interpretation of the language of a totally foreign culture – is possible, and if so by which methods (Quine, Davidson), and whether there is a robust distinction between fiction and non-fiction (Walton).
+We’ll consider whether radical interpretation – the interpretation of the language of a totally foreign culture – is possible, and if so by which methods (Quine, Davidson).
+We’ll also examine whether there is a robust distinction between fiction and non-fiction (Walton).
 We’ll ask whether fiction helps explain the mechanisms behind propaganda, whether photography is fictional (or whether it affords transparent access to the world), and whether imaginative engagement in fictional games, rather than beauty, is what’s central to art.

 Intended learning outcomes